rajendradanve/readwise/README.md

 - Finding cheapest buying link automatically.
 - Finding E-reader and audio book link if available.
 - Able to sort books based on category, language or age-group.
+- Ability to save favorite books for future reference.

 ## **Technologies Used**